4teamwork/ftw.chameleon/README.rst

 - Fire an event when chameleon compiles templates.

-- Log warnings or exceptions when templates are compiled unexpectedly.
+- Log warnings or raise exceptions when templates are compiled unexpectedly.
   This helps to pin-point problems with templates which are not cacheable.

 - When ``CHAMELEON_EAGER`` is enabled, the templates in ``portal_skins`` will be